bakiez/NetworkSecurityLab/Lab1/questions.md

 does the protocol of the wireless remote works.
 What triggers the garage door to open and close?*

+The protocol is a one-way communication from the garage door opener to the garage door.
-> Send predefined bitsequence for opening and closing the garage door
+The garage door opener sends a predefined bitsequence for opening or closing the garage door.
+Depending on which of the two bitsequences is received by the garage door, it will react by opening or closing.

 ### Question 5
 *Assemble a signal that is able to open the garage door and transmit it.
 Ensure that the “garage door” opens.*

-> TODO
+> TODO, Jarno or Frits

 ### Question 6
 *Describe the weakness of the garage door opener